agmmnn/awesome-blender/README.md

 -   [Auto Mirror](https://blenderartists.org/t/auto-mirror-blender2-8-ver/1151539) : Automate a series of tasks, such as deleting a half, setting a mirror modifier, setting a clipping, etc.
 -   [Drop It](https://blenderartists.org/t/drop-it-free-addon/1244259/) : Designed to drop fast and simply Objects to Ground or Surface. [![][repo]](https://github.com/maxivz/interactivetoolsblender)
 -   [Maxivz’s Interactive Tools](https://gumroad.com/l/ynJmIV) : Collection of intuitive, context sensitive tools for Blender.
+-   [Synced Modifiers](https://amanbairwal.gumroad.com/l/SyncedModifiers) : allows you to add modifiers to multiple objects at the same time and automatically syncs all the modifiers using Drivers.
 -   Retopology/Remesh:
     -   [retopoflow](https://blendermarket.com/products/retopoflow) : A suite of retopology tools for Blender. [![][repo]](https://github.com/CGCookie/retopoflow)
     -   [InstantMeshesRemesh](https://blenderartists.org/t/instant-meshes-remesh/1114982) : A suite of retopology tools for Blender. [![][repo]](https://github.com/knekke/blender_addons#instantmeshesremesh)